-Net investment in capital assets - Increased by \$186.5 million in fiscal year 2019.
+Net investment in capital assets - Increased by \$186.5 million in fiscal year 2019, due to the EMR and FEMA projects.
 It decreased by \$8.3 million in fiscal years 2018 as some of the major modernization projects were completed during fiscal year 2018.

-Restricted - Restricted net assets remained consitent from June 30, 2018 to June 30, 2019.
+Restricted - Restricted net position remained consistent from June 30, 2018 to June 30, 2019.
 It decreased \$7.2 million from June 30, 2017 to June 30, 2018 mainly due to a decrease in restricted funds expendable for specific operating activities.

-Unrestricted - Net position activities, other than those mentioned above, resulted in an increase of \$14.2million and a decrease of \$54.7 million in the unrestricted net deficit when comparing fiscal years 2017 and 2018 balances, respectively.
-Please see the Statements of Revenue, Expenses, and Changes in Net Position.
+Unrestricted - Net position activities, other than those mentioned above, resulted in an increase of \$14.2 million and a decrease of \$54.7 million in the unrestricted net deficit when comparing fiscal years 2017 and 2018 balances, respectively.